Uber is arguably the most popular ride sharing company . It is currently available in more than 700 cities worldwide.

 The Uber policy is pretty clear: “Riders who use folding wheelchairs can request a ride in all other options available through the Uber app.
 Drivers are expected to accommodate riders using walkers, canes, folding wheelchairs, or other assistive devices.”

 What does it mean?
-You will read on some untrustful website that if you have crutches you have to book an Uber WAV ride.
+You will read on some untrustful website that if you have crutches you have to book a wheelchair accessible van ride.
 This is not true in any way.

 Riders using a foldable wheelchair or mobility device including crutches that fit in the trunk of a standard sedan can book rides through the Uber app.

 Our suggestion would be to book an UberXL ride.

 If you want to find out what WAV means you are at the right place.
 You probably have already seen WAV files.
 The WAVeform audio file format is a digital audio format.